toby1984/javr/README.md

 ## To do

+- Fix failing unit-tests
+- Add support for floating-point arithmetic in expressions
+- Fix NPE because of NULL ICompilationContext when certain tokens are present at the end of the top-level file.
 - Implement object size calculation for ObjectType.FUNCTION symbols (though I didn't notice any avr-ld glitches caused by the missing size info yet)
 - Support having '_' characters as separators in binary literals to improve readability
 - Make .irq work when generating RAW output, not just ELF relocatables